ThreatConnect-Inc/tcex/.github/instructions/pytest.instructions.md

 - **MUST** Only leave code unchanged if docstring already follows the complete format specified in [Docstring Structure](#module-docstring-structure)

 #### 1.1.2 Docstring Structure (MANDATORY) {#module-docstring-structure}
-Every module docstring MUST follow this EXACT format with NO VARIATIONS:
+- **MUST** follow the template provided below for the module docstring with NO VARIATIONS.

 ```python
 """[Class Name] for [Purpose].